 Before I went to the waterfall I thought it was going to be an easy climb.
 I had probably missed the information saying that the last tiers were a little harder than the beginning and I hadn’t anticipated the high temperatures and the humidity.
 Below you will find everything you need to know to get to the waterfall and have a great experience.

-Getting to the Erawan Waterfall
+Getting to the waterfall

 The waterfall is pretty close to Kanchanaburi and Bangkok.
 You can organize the trip by yourself or you can use one of the organized tours.